Synthetixio/SIPs/content/sccp/sccp-217.md

 ## Simple Summary

-This proposes to lower `atomicTwapWindow` to 60 seconds.
+This sccp proposes to lower `atomicTwapWindow` to 60 seconds.

 ## Abstract